DVMProject/dvmhost/README.md

 There is no other real configuration for a `dvmfne` instance other then setting the appropriate parameters within the configuration files.

+## dvmbridge Configuration

+This source repository contains configuration example files within the configs folder, please review `bridge-config.example.yml` for the `dvmbridge` for details on various configurable options.

+If using local audio with `dvmbridge`, command line arguments for the input and output device *are* required.
+(See command line parameters below.)

+On Windows, by default `dvmbridge` will default to using the WinMM (Windows Multimedia API), this should work for most uses.
+If necessary, in some situations (like many instances of `dvmbridge` for example), it may be desirable to use the Windows high-performance audio subsystem, WASAPI (Windows Audio Session API), normally `dvmbridge` will simply default to using WinMM on Windows sysetms, but using the command line parameter `-wasapi` will force `dvmbridge` to utilize WASAPI instead.
+(This may help with some cases of where audio is choppy as well.)

+There is no other real configuration for a `dvmbridge` instance other then setting the appropriate parameters within the configuration files.

 ## Command Line Parameters

 ### dvmhost Command Line Parameters